-Direct Manufacturing Costs.
+Direct Manufacturing Costs and Revenue, less Direct Manufacturing Costs.
 Direct Manufacturing Costs is comprised of the material, labour and manufacturing overhead, excluding amortization, associated with the production of SuperPolymer® batteries and the Scribbler tablet PC, machine building for third parties and research service revenues.
 For the year ending September 30, 2004, direct manufacturing costs increased by 3.6% to \$5.5 million from \$5.3 million for the year ending September 30, 2003.
+For the quarter ending December 31, 2004, direct manufacturing costs increased by 1.9% to \$1.5 million from \$1.4 million for the quarter ending December 31, 2003.

-Revenue less Direct Manufacturing Costs was \$0.8 million for the year, or 13.3% of Revenue compared to negative (\$1.0 million) in fiscal 2003.
-This 184.0% improvement from the prior year was due to changes in the product mix to increased volumes of

-Scribblers and increases in service revenue.
+Revenue less Direct Manufacturing Costs was \$0.8 million for the year ending September 30, 2004, or 13.3% gross compared to negative (\$1.0 million) in fiscal 2003.
+This 184.0% improvement from the prior year was due to changes in the product mix to increased volumes of Scribblers and increases in service revenue.
 This trend was especially evident during the fourth quarter of fiscal 2004, as a significant amount of work was completed for NASA.